awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg.md

 # Getting Started with Amazon Elasticsearch Service<a name="es-gsg"></a>

-This tutorial shows you how to use Amazon Elasticsearch Service \(Amazon ES\) to create and configure a domain\.
+This tutorial shows you how to use Amazon Elasticsearch Service \(Amazon ES\) to create and configure a test domain\.
 It walks you through the basic steps to get a domain up and running quickly\.
 For a detailed walkthrough, see [Creating and Configuring Amazon Elasticsearch Service Domains](es-createupdatedomains.md) and the other topics within this guide\.

 You can complete the following steps by using the Amazon ES console, the AWS CLI, or the AWS SDK: